-A slide in technology companies helped pull U.S. stocks lower Monday, snapping a five-day winning streak for the market.
+A rebound in technology companies and banks helped reverse an early slide for U.S. stocks Thursday, breaking a five-day losing streak for the market.

 Turbulent day on Wall Street ends with a fifth consecutive loss.

 The steepest drop in oil prices in more than three years put investors in a selling mood Tuesday, extending a losing streak for the S&P 500 index to a fourth day.